 Residue tags psite and ligand may be set as in Pocketome files for precise control of the binding site and ligand selections.
-Otherwise all hetatm molecules are considered as ligands, and protein chains in vicinity of the ligands are considered as a binding site.
+Otherwise, all hetatm molecules are considered as ligands, and protein chains in the vicinity of the ligands are considered as a binding site.

 If protein chains have SwissProt annotation (ICM command set swiss) and the sequences are present in the file, they will be used for residue codes and mutation labels.